javascript-tutorial/en.javascript.info/9-regular-expressions/09-regexp-groups/article.md

 Let's wrap the inner content into parentheses, like this: `pattern:<(.*?)>`.

-We'll get both the tag as a whole and its content as an array:
+Then we'll get both the tag as a whole and its content:

 ```js run
 let str = '<h1>Hello, world!</h1>';